sugenemulpuri/site/README.md

 ## License

-This project is by Sugene Mulpuri
+This project is by Sugene Mulpuri.